Rararazzbian/RiivAI/README.md

 To run the bot, run the Start.bat file included in the folder, the bot should soon print that it has connected to Discord and start listening for messages.

-## How to create a plugin for SoserAI
+## How to create a plugin for RiivAI
 To create a new plugin, follow these steps:

 Create a new folder in the plugins folder with the name of your plugin (e.g. `google_search`).